-How Omnicom won Mercedes: ‘Holistic marketing’ and buying two agencies
+How Omnicom won Mercedes: ‘holistic marketing’ and buying two agencies

 How the pitch process changed

-Daimler and Mercedes-Benz’s “marketing and communications pie” is made up of three parts: media, creative and digital transformation, which includes digital infrastructure, customer relationship management, web personalization, database management, demand-side platforms and data management platforms.
-Total media spend is estimated at close to $900 million, according to COMvergence.
+Daimler and Mercedes-Benz’s “marketing and communications pie” is made up of three parts: media, creative and digital transformation – which includes digital infrastructure, customer relationship management (CRM), web personalisation, database management, demand-side platforms (DSPs) and data management platforms (DMPs).
+Total media spend is estimated at close to $900m, according to COMvergence.

-The review started around February with a focus on media, handled by Omnicom, and digital transformation, run by Publicis, which made up about 80% of the pie, according to Adamski.
+The review started in around February with a focus on media (handled by Omnicom) and digital transformation (run by Publicis), which made up about 80% of the pie, according to Adamski.
 Creative, including PR, was a smaller piece and not initially part of the process.

 Omnicom already partnered with Antoni and OSK on Mercedes-Benz work and started talking to their respective founders about closer collaboration.

-Omnicom realized Antoni and OSK were both “much more than Daimler” agencies.
-Tonio Kroger, cofounder of Antoni, previously worked for Omnicom’s DDB, before setting up his own agency in 2015 and winning clients include Vodafone.
-Oliver Schrott, a former journalist, founded OSK in 1993, and it is the biggest PR agency in the German automotive sector.
+Omnicom realised Antoni and OSK were both “much more than Daimler” agencies.
+Tonio Kroger, co-founder of Antoni, previously worked for Omnicom’s DDB, before setting up his own agency in 2015 and winning clients include Vodafone.
+Oliver Schrott, a former journalist, founded OSK in 1993 and it is the biggest PR agency in the German automotive sector.

 “Acquiring them would be the most organic, cleanest-cut integration into what would now be Team X and at the same time it would give us a nice additional footprint in terms of both PR and creative,” Adamski said.